szubaira/Ames-Housing-Market-Predictive-Modeling-using-Advanced-Regression-and-Ensemble-Methods/README.md

 * Incorporate external economic indicators (e.g., mortgage interest rates) to enhance the model's temporal relevance.
 * Perform a deep-dive spatial analysis to determine the specific impact of neighborhood proximity on price premiums.

-**Would you like me to generate a specific list of the top 10 features identified by the Backward Stepwise Regression for your final report?**